kigster/dnsmadeeasy/README.md

  1. Instantiate and use the client class directly,
  2. Use the top-level module `DnsMadeEasy` with `require 'dnsmadeeasy'`
  3. Use the shortened top-level module `DME` with `require 'dnsmadeeasy/dme'`

 ### Examples

-If you are planning on accessing *only one DnsMadeEasy account from the same Ruby VM*, it's recommended that you save your credentials (the API key and the secret) in the above mentioned file `~/.dnsmadeeasy/credentials.yml`.
+Whether or not you are accessing a single account or multiple, it is recommended that you save your credentials (the API key and the secret) encrypted in the above mentioned file `~/.dnsmadeeasy/credentials.yml` (or any file of you preference).
 ___

 > **NOTE:**
 >
 > * DO NOT check that file into your repo!
-> * The examples that follow assume credentials have been read from that file.
+> * If you use encryption, do not check in your key!
 ___

+The examples that follow assume credentials have already been configured, and so we explore the API.

 Using the `DME` module (or `DnsMadeEasy` if you prefer) you can access all of your records through the available API method calls, for example: